Why New Relic

 New Relic Browser enables us to see what’s actually happening within our customers’ browsers.
 It gives us confidence that we are building solutions which work for our customers in the real world.

 The combined data from New Relic APM and Browser has been used to highlight performance issues, and identify where problems originate so they can be addressed.

 New Relic Insights, meanwhile, delivered solid ROI in one of Ocado’s warehouses.
 These highly automated customer fulfilment centres pack and ship more than one million items a day from a stock of over 50,000 different grocery items.
 A part of the warehouse suffered a broken sensor that was reporting an exception, even when this wasn’t accurate.
 The systems are event-driven so without counting the frequency of these exceptions Ocado had no way of identifying this issue.
 Through the power of New Relic Insights, alerts, and visualisation, the issue was quickly identified and passed over to engineering for fixing.
 The storage capacity, which was lost due to the error, is worth £35,000 per year in real labour costs.
-It showed Ocado the potential for making incremental gains through the New Relic Digital Intelligence Platform.
+It showed Ocado the potential for making incremental gains through the New Relic platform.
 Overall, improving automation and monitoring capabilities with New Relic has realised a savings of £100,000 per year.

 Thomas concludes: ‘The world is changing fast and the relentless growth of online shopping is powered by improved technology, faster broadband, and better mobile devices.
 With the New Relic platform, we feel prepared to take on these challenges and deliver on our motto “shopping made easy” to provide the superior customer experience we are best known for.’